What is the structure of the lab?

 How professional is the filming process?

 The filming portion is approached with the same care, preparation, and standards as a professional film production.
-Actors work alongside a full crew of 8–10 experienced industry professionals, including a Director of Photography, camera operators, camera assistants, a gaffer and lighting team, sound designer, boom operator, and Adam directing the performances to get your absolute best take on the day.
+Actors work alongside a full crew of 8–10 experienced industry professionals, including a Director of Photography, camera operators, camera assistants, a gaffer and lighting team, sound designer, boom operator, and Adam directing the performances to get your absolute best.

 The production team meets in advance to prepare each scene—designing lighting, testing cameras, and building an environment that allows actors to do their best, most truthful work on camera.
 We rent high-end cinema cameras, professional lens packages, and a full lighting and sound package, sparing no expense in creating footage that meets true industry standards.

-We will have a professional hair and makeup designer on set, that actors can elect in advance to work with for an additional cost, ensuring they look fully camera-ready and represented at their highest level.
+Actors will have a professional hair and makeup designer on set (for a small fee) ensuring they look fully camera-ready and represented at their highest level.

 The goal is simple: to give you the highest-quality footage you’ve had to date—footage that reflects not only how you look, but the depth, presence, and truth of your work.